ewiger/len/README.md

 Recipe-oriented language focusing on the following traits:

 - transcriptional - transpile from shorter `.l` notations into `.py` targets linked with extensions
-- conventional - certain naming conventions helps with linking extensions in C/Rust/Go
+- conventional - certain naming conventions help with wiring calls with extensions in C/Rust/Go
 - meta - code-generation adds missing parts for you, so you can focus on contracts between modules, rather than concrete implementations and speed of the very first version
 - versioned - elements of version control system are part of the language and code (module references, pins or git-trees are among first-citizens)